 Nigeria’s Other Notable Imports

-The country has a 5% share of an annual crude petroleum global export market worth $740 billion and every one of the top fifteen exporting countries suffered declines in their export values over the last five years.
+The country has a 4.16% share of an annual crude petroleum global export market worth $1.08 trillion.

-Petroleum gas exports account for 15% of Nigeria’s total exports and that gives the country a 2.6% share of a worldwide export market that is worth $287 billion annually.
+Petroleum gas exports account for 14.5% of Nigeria’s total exports ($8.61 billion) which ranks the African nation 11th of global exporters of a worldwide export market that is worth $299 billion annually.

-Cocoa production is also important to the Nigerian economy as it’s the primary agricultural export of the country.
+Cocoa production is also important to the Nigerian economy since it’s the top agricultural export.

-Nigeria is the fifth largest exporting country in the world and has a 5.3% market share of a global market that is worth $9.5 billion.
+Nigeria is the 4th largest exporting country in the world for cocoa beans.
+It enjoys a 6.75% market share of a global market that is worth $9.2 billion.

-The value of the worldwide rough wood export market is worth $10.5 billion per year and Nigeria has a 2.2% market share, competing with Cameroon as the leading African nation for rough wood exports.
+The value of the worldwide rough wood export market is worth $15.7 billion per year and Nigeria has a 1.6% market share, competing with Equatorial Guinea as the leading African nation for rough wood exports.

 - Nigeria is the most populous country in Africa.
 And with approximately 160 million people living there it has almost twice as many people as the second most populous African country, Ethiopia, which has 84 million inhabitants.